carali527/Elegance-paradis-frontend/README.md

 # Intro
-This project is still in progress and not yet complete.
-The main project will be hosted on Azure, and this section only provides a reference for the coding methods.
+This project using Vue 3 and only for practicing.

 ## Project Setup